Mpox

 Treatment

-Most people with mpox get better on their own without treatment.
+Most people with mpox get better on their own within 2-4 weeks without the need for medical treatment.

 Vaccine